 One of the iconic movies of the 1980s was The Breakfast Club, which told the story of five very different teenagers who were forced to come into school one Saturday to serve detention.
-Recently I’ve been working at a large insurance company helping them to adopt the Disciplined Agile (DA) framework.
+Recently I’ve been working at a large insurance company helping them to adopt the Disciplined Agile (DA) toolkit.
 One of people whom I’m working with has a Breakfast Club poster on the wall near her work area and it got me thinking about some of the dynamics that I’ve seen watching agile teams form and eventually gel.
 Here are my thoughts.

 At the start of the movie the kids didn’t really like each other, they were very different from one another, they certainly didn’t want to be there, and they were each coming to the group with their own point of view and background.
 Sadly, I’ve seen more than one software project team that was put together like this.
 As the movie progressed they began to really talk with one another and their stories started to emerge.
 They started to work together, hijinks ensued, and they bonded as a group.
 As part of their punishment they were each asked to write an essay describing what they learned from their detention.
 Instead they wrote a single letter, which follows, that they submitted as a team.